MRC-CSO-SPHSU/MiniDemographicABM.jl/README.md

 Copyright (c) 2023 Atiyah Elsheikh, MRC/CSO Social & Public Health Sciences Unit, School of Health and Wellbeing, University of Glasgow, Cf. [License](https://github.com/MRC-CSO-SPHSU/MiniDemographicABM.jl/blob/master/LICENSE) for further information

+### Platform

+This code was developed and experimented on
+- Ubuntu 22.04.2 LTS
+- VSCode V1.71.2
+- Julia language V1.9.1

 ### References
 The underlying model is inspired by the model given in the following paper: